Catatumbo campaign: Battles and operations

 An offensive front was set up on 14 March 2018 between EPL and ELN, with 600 men fighting to try and finally decide the retake of land and power in the region.
 This paralyzed infrastructure and closed schools and shops.
 In April 2018, the EPL announced armed strikes to continue the battle.

-The 30 July 2018 El Tarra massacre saw 10 men open fire at a club, killing 8.
-Though no group claims the attack, it was suspected to be perpetrated by the ELN, who were growing increasingly concerned of EPL gaining recruits.
+The 30 July 2018 El Tarra massacre saw 10 men open fire at a club, killing eight.
+Though no group claimed the attack, it was suspected to be perpetrated by the ELN, who were growing increasingly concerned of EPL gaining recruits.
 A few days earlier, the ELN were suspected of a farm massacre on the Venezuelan side of the border.

 In April 2019 a military approach resulted in the death of an ELN second-in-command, "Camilo".

 The military Operation "Escudo" (English: "Shield"), a programme of 47 operations in July 2019 with more than 1000 soldiers, resulted in the capture of 143 people across the different militia groups.
-Several of these were leading members of the groups: 26 were ELN, 6 were EPL, and 5 were Frente 33.
+Several of these were leading members of the groups: 26 were ELN, six were EPL, and five were Frente 33.
 Additionally, 13 were Rastrojos.

 In a paratrooper operation undertaken by the 2nd Division on Tuesday 6 August 2019, the EPL leader Pácora was killed.
 This battle was begun by the 30th Brigade of the Colombian army, confronting the EPL at a base near the Venezuelan border; the brigade successfully took the base.

-A 12 August 2019 army reconnaissance mission over suspected ELN territory in Hacarí resulted in 3 injured soldiers, according to a military colonel.
+A 12 August 2019 army reconnaissance mission over suspected ELN territory in Hacarí resulted in three injured soldiers, according to a military colonel.

 On 25 August 2019, Norte de Santander Assembly candidate Emiro del Carmen Ropero was attacked by members of Frente 33; before the peace process, Ropero was a leader of Frente 33 and known as Rubén Zamora.

 On the evening on 3 September 2019, the house of Betsaida Montejo, a San Calixto mayoral candidate was bombed.
 Nobody was harmed.
 It is suspected the attack was perpetrated by the EPL, since the house was tagged with graffiti of the group.

 On 6 September 2019, a group of former FARC dissidents in the region were kidnapped and murdered, which Ropero said was, like his attack, "retaliation" of some form.

 Militia captures and arrests by local police

 In August 2019, 5 suspected members of ELN, and a 26-year-old man presumed to be a head of logistics for EPL, were arrested by Norte de Santander police in separate raids.

+Since 16 January 2025, the ELN launched new operations that killed at least 80 people, injured 20 others and caused thousands of people to flee and peace negotiations between the group and the Colombian government to be suspended.